SRINIVAS-VG/Second/README.md

 The user can add a task by clicking on the "+" button and entering the name of the task in the input field provided.
 The added tasks

 ![2](https://github.com/SRINIVAS-VG/Task-Management/assets/66298502/ea233ccc-0189-46e3-bb90-e1c39d712ef6)

+You can watch the demo video for the task management app below:

 ## Installation and Setup Instructions